BLOG

 Gratitude is a powerful emotion with many benefits, including better health, improved relationships, and a sense of humility that allows for greater empathy.
 In contrast, it becomes obvious when you think of someone you know who is ungrateful and carries a large sense of entitlement.

-My secret for Living with Integrity Every Day
+My Secret for Living with Integrity Every Day

 Stay on the high road of walking your talk with routine reminders of your values, promises, and responsibilities.